coiby/WuGroup/router_forwarding__share_internet_connection_to_la.md

 - Matlab refuse to run because of failing to verify license
 - unable to install/update softwares

-To address this problem, the basic idea is to use router forwarding
+To address these problems, the basic idea is to use router forwarding
 1. set computing nodes' gateway to be control node's IP
 2. enable route forwarding on control node